Kentucky: One of the International Leaders in FPS

 - Step 4: Develop criteria to judge potential solutions and their positive impact.

-- Step 5: Evaluate and rank the potential solutions using the judging criteria.
+- Step 5: Evaluate and rank the potential solutions using criteria to rank solutions in order of importance.

 - Step 6: Develop a complete action plan based on the highest-ranking solution.